Computing the Committor with the Committor: an Anatomy of the Transition State Ensemble: Alanine Dipeptide - Additional information

 \subsection{Short note on the transition state ensemble}

 In the main text, in panel \textbf{c} of Fig.~\ref{fig:alanine}, we report the TSE on the basis of our novel Kolmogorov distribution $p_\mathcal{K}(\textbf{x})$ according to different models with different inputs.
 Here in Fig.~\ref{sup_fig:alanine_TS_from_q}, for comparison, we follow the conventional approach of selecting TS-related configuration as belonging to the surroundings of the isosurface $q=0.5$.
-We plot the results on the same region of the $\phi\theta$ space as panel \textbf{c} of Fig.~\ref{fig:alanine}.
+We plot the results on the same region of the $\phi\theta$ space as panel \textbf{c} of Fig.~\ref{fig:alanine}. \enrico{Our definition of the TSE based on $p_K$, however, shouldn't be seen as in contrast to the conventional definition based on the $q\simeq0.5$ criterion, but rather as an extension of such a concept.
+Indeed, as we show in Fig.~\ref{sup_fig:alanine_pk_vs_q05}, the maximum of $p_K$ is found in correspondence with the lowest energy point on the $q\simeq0.5$ isoline.}